pbsurf/chem/README.md

 - QM/MM driver supporting electrostatic embedding with various charge shifting schemes
 - DLC/HDLC/Redundant internal coordinates
 - transition state search (Dimer method, Lanczos method), reaction path optimization (NEB)
-- read/write .pdb, TINKER, GAMESS and NWChem files
+- read/write .pdb, .xyz (TINKER/generic), GAMESS and NWChem files
 - model creation and setup: build polypeptides, add hydrogens and bonds, mutate residues, solvate
+- free energy methods: FEP, BAR, umbrella sampling

 How to use this code:
-1. If an example in projects/ or test/ looks promising, try using that as a starting point ... all the examples are outdated or work-in-progress currently.
+1. If an example in projects/ or test/ looks promising, try using that as a starting point ... currently, most of the examples are outdated or work-in-progress.
 Open an issue describing what you're interested in doing and I'll help with getting started.
-- for example, see the "Preparation" section in projects/trypsin1.py; then from the folder containing 1MCT-trimI.pdb, at a Python prompt, run `execfile('<path to this repo>/projects/trypsin1.py')`
 - add `import pdb; pdb.set_trace()` to step line by line
 - see "Examples" in test/vis_test.py for standalone visualization examples or